co-devs/researchkit-extension/README.md

 2. Right-click to open the context menu.
 3. Navigate to "Queries" and choose a saved URL or recipe to apply to the selected text.

+## TODO

+- [ ] Add note property to saved lookup URLs and Recipes.
+This note won't be visible in the options page table, but if you click on the name will appear in an editable popup.
+- [ ] Prevent popup page from getting too long and use a scrollbar instead once it reaches a certain length.
+- [ ] Allow the user to further organize saved lookup URLs and recipes.
+For example, under "Recipes" in the context menu, a custom menu named "Deobfuscate" that users can then assign specific recipes to appear under.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.